AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

 The initial release of CJA includes many, but not all, of the features that you are used to using in Adobe Analytics today.

 * Attribution IQ
-* Segmentation (now called "Filters")
+* Segmentation (Note that segments are now called "Filters")
 * All Workspace visualizations except Map
 * Calculated Metrics
 * Workspace project sharing to other CJA users
 * Virtual Report Suites (now called "Views")
 * Creating new dataset connections from Platform UI and CJA UI
 * Classifications (now called "Lookup datasets")
-* Customer attributes (now called "Profile datasets") - allow onboarding of audiences from United Profile
+* Customer attributes (now called "Profile datasets") - allow on-boarding of audiences from [Real-time Customer Profile](https://www.adobe.io/apis/experienceplatform/home/profile-identity-segmentation/profile-identity-segmentation-services.html#!api-specification/markdown/narrative/technical_overview/unified_profile_architectural_overview/unified_profile_architectural_overview.md)

 ### Current limitations

 Customer Journey Analytics currently does not provide support for the following Analytics features.
 However, we are actively working on bringing these features to you in the near future.

-* Segment/audience sharing to Profile or other EC solutions
+* Segment/audience sharing to Profile or other Experience Cloud solutions
 * PDF export, CSV export, scheduled reports, emailed reports
 * Marketing Channels dimensions
 * API access